 Through the THRIVE Program, the University of Central Missouri prepares students with disabilities to transition to independent living and find employment that fits their individual goals and abilities.
 During the two-year program, students are required to live on the UCM campus.
 They work on improving their academic abilities and peer interactions while learning computer and job skills.
 They also participate in career-focused internships.
 THRIVE graduates earn a Certificate of Success along with a personal portfolio.
 Some students may go on to earn a degree at UCM with the proper student support services in place for their success.
+Students in the THRIVE program do not have to be their own guardians.

 THRIVE partners with UCM departments, such as the Communication Disorders Clinic, Nutrition and Kinesiology, Social Work and Counselor Education, providing important hands-on experience for UCM students.
 Students all across the UCM campus also embrace the THRIVE students.
 In 2015, the THRIVE program was named an Inclusion Award winner by the Governor’s Council on Disability.